-Brutal new phase: Putin's horrifying plan after declaring victory
+Brutal new phase: Putin's plan after declaring victory

 "They have almost no food, water, essential medicine," Ukraine's foreign ministry said.

-The ISW assessment suggested the slowing down of operations in Mariupol is likely to allow for "significant combat power" to be deployed to for other offensive operations in the coming days and weeks.
+The ISW assessment suggested the slowing down of operations in Mariupol is likely to allow for "significant combat power" to be deployed to other offensive operations in the coming days and weeks.

 "ISW has consistently assessed that Russian battalion tactical groups (BTGs) have taken high casualties in the battle of Mariupol, are degraded, and are unlikely to possess their full complement of personnel (800-900 at full strength)," the report states.